Wideband channel sensing with holographic interference surfaces: Holographic Channel Estimation

 Then the frequency component $h_k$ is estimated as

 The whole geometric rotation-based object wave sensing algorithm is summarized in Algorithm \ref{algGROWS}.
 The complexity of this algorithm is analyzed below.
 Note that the estimation of $E_o[l]$ in Algorithm \ref{algGROWS} is independent of other iterations and units.
 Therefore, the calculations can be performed in parallel for each unit, resulting in an $\mathcal{O}(1)$ time complexity.
 The complexity of this algorithm is dominated by the computation of fast Fourier transform (FFT).
-It can be verified that the wideband channel recovery algorithm has a complexity order of $\mathcal{O}(L) + \mathcal{O}(L \log{(L)})$.
+It can be verified that the wideband channel recovery has a complexity order of $\mathcal{O}(L) + \mathcal{O}(L \log{(L)})$.
 For an array with $N_t$ antenna units, the calculation complexity of GROWS algorithm is $\mathcal{O}(L) + \mathcal{O}(L N_t \log{(N_t)}) + \mathcal{O}(L N_t \log{(L N_t)})$.
+It should be noted that the channel recovery process involves only element-wise operations between hologram sequences and supports parallel processing across units.
+Taking into account the in-place computation property of FFT, the spatial complexity of the GROWS algorithm is $\mathcal{O}(L N_t)$.